Sparsh009/Activity-Recognition-for-Construction/README.md

 Authors

-Sparsh Srivastava - Initial work - Sparsh009
+Sparsh - Initial work - Sparsh009
 Acknowledgments

 Thanks to everyone whose libraries were used in this project.